mkarpowi/keffy/README.md

 * for following 10 seconds it does not stress the processor at all
 * for following 20 seconds it stresses the processor to make the CPU controller work in the controllability region

-In order to start the demontration script:
+In order to start the demonstration script:
 ```
 /bin/bash play.sh
 ```